malaneko/06_CodeQuiz/README.md

         - .setAttribute() method to make start screen hidden on clicked 'Start Quiz'

 * WHEN I answer a question THEN I am presented with another question
+    - questions - missing buttons to make them visible and clickable -> function addElement() can create button for each question

 * WHEN I answer a question incorrectly THEN time is subtracted from the clock